Get Hired

 5What are the minimum and maximum age requirements for an EMT?

-Although you can become a NYS certified EMT at the age of 17, you must be 18 by the end of the DCAS civil service application filing period to be considered for employment.
-There is no maximum age limit for FDNY EMS.
+All candidates must be 17 by the end of the application period to begin the hiring process.
+There is no maximum age for FDNY EMS.

 6Do I have to be a US citizen to be an EMT?